 Ideally, you would want your dowel to be around 3/4 inch wide.
-However, I was unable to find one that wide that was reasonable in length.
+However, I was unable to find one that wide that was reasonable length.

-So, in order to make the 0.25-inch dowel to work properly, duck tape an end of it until it is thick enough to fit snugly in the hole of the ribbon spool but so you can still turn it.
+So, in order to make the 0.25-inch dowel to work properly, duct tape an end of it until it is thick enough to fit snugly in the hole of the ribbon spool but so you can still turn it.
 Take the dowel out of the hole to finish making the handle.

 Cut a strip a foil that is 6 inches long and 12 inches wide.
-On the end of your dowel that doesn't have any duck tape, tightly wrap the foil there.
+On the end of your dowel that doesn't have any duct tape, tightly wrap the foil there.
 When the foil is all wrapped, at about 1 inch of the foil blend downwards.

-Now, at about 2 1/4 inches from that point blend the foil to the right.
+Now, at about 2 1/4 inches from that point, blend the foil to the right.
 Measure about 1 inch from that point and cut off any extra foil.

-With the saw cut three pieces of the wooden skewers from the non-pointy end.
+With the saw, cut three pieces of the wooden skewers from the non-pointy end.
 Two that are both 1 inch long and one that is 2 1/4 inches long.

-With the end of the dowel that was measured accordingly to fit in the hold of the ribbon spool, stick it inside of the hole of the ribbon spool.
+With the end of the dowel that was measured accordingly to fit in the hold of the ribbon spool, stick it inside the hole of the ribbon spool.
 Now, stick the end inside the hole of the paper towel roll.

 With the ribbon spool, tape an end of yellow yarn to where the ribbon would be on the ribbon spool.
 Wrap the yellow yarn 10 times around it.
 Take about 43 inches of extra yarn and cut.
 At the end of the yarn wrap it in tape.